 It helps to read any included booklets/instructions all the way through.
 Usage will vary between different models and brands, so don’t assume you don’t need to do your reading.

 Keep yours away from across in your home that people walk across a lot.
 This’ll prevent tip-overs and potential burn damage.

 Extension cables should never be used in conjunction with them.
 Keep all flammable materials away from it.

-Is It Safe To Add This In A Baby’s Room?
+Is It Safe To Use a Space Heater In A Baby’s Room?